ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/system-services/ai-ml-api/api-usage/authentication.md

 To obtain and use API tokens:

-1. Log in to the CKAN platform
+1. Log in to the ALTERNATIVE platform
 2. Navigate to "Profile" > "AI/ML API Tokens"
 3. Specify token name, scopes, and expiration
 4. Click "Create New Token"